-Panelists on this intermediate level session will provide an overview of the I-9 inspection process.
-Panelists will advise on how to represent your client effectively throughout the process, including negotiating with the government and challenging government findings.
+Panelists for this intermediate session will provide an overview of the I-9 inspection process.
+They will advise on how to represent your client effectively throughout the process, including negotiating with the government and challenging government findings.

-- Best practices for responding to a notice of inspection (NOI) - Notice of technical and procedural failures, suspect documents, and/or intent to fine

-- ICE fine matrix

-- Working with your client to correct/defend and negotiate with ICE

-- How and when to challenge through OCAHO
+- Best practices for responding to a notice of inspection (NOI) - Notice of technical and procedural failures, suspect documents, and/or intent to fine - ICE fine matrix - Working with your client to correct/defend and negotiate with ICE - How and when to challenge through OCAHO